directus/directus/docs/getting-started/quickstart.md

 <details>
 <summary>Notes on Additional Dependencies</summary>

-To prevent potential errors during installation, please run the following command specific to your operating system:
+In case you run into errors during installation, run the following command specific to your operating system:

 - Windows + OS X users should follow the instructions here: [node-gyp](https://github.com/nodejs/node-gyp)
 - Ubuntu users should run: `sudo apt-get install python g++ build-essential` Alpine users should run: